vishalpatil1202/GapOpeningAnalyzer/README.md

 ## ❗ Disclaimer:

 This is *not* a stock recommendation tool.
-It is designed purely to **inform traders/investors** about market gap openings and associated news, helping them stay aware and make their **own decisions**.
+It is designed purely to inform traders/investors about market gap openings and associated news, helping them stay aware and make their own decisions.

 ---